Older Adults and High Cholesterol: What You Need to Know

 Treatment Gets Personal

 There’s no one-size-fits-all approach for managing high cholesterol in older adults.
 “There’s not just one number we follow, but rather we consider the full picture,” says Martin.

-For instance, he says, doctors have to consider the other prescription drugs a patient is taking.
+For instance, he says, clinicians have to consider the other prescription drugs a patient is taking.
 Older adults often take many medications, and some medications might interact negatively with statin drugs typically prescribed to lower cholesterol.

 Medical guidelines suggest that in treating patients over age 75, clinicians should pay extra attention to the potential for negative drug interactions.

 Those guidelines are just a starting point, however.
 In some patients, other health problems might take priority.
 In those cases, the side effects of the statins might outweigh the benefits.
 In others who have fewer competing health risks and want to make cardiovascular disease treatment a priority, it might make sense to treat high cholesterol more aggressively.
 “It requires extra care and discussion to figure out the best decision for each patient, in partnership with the patient and his or her family,” Martin says.